ferd/pobox/README.md

 - Do you need the latest messages coming in to be kept, or the oldest ones?
 If so, pick `queue` and `keep_old`, respectively.
 - Do you need low latency?
 Then choose a stack.
-Stacks will give you many nessages with low latency with a few with high latency.
+Stacks will give you many messages with low latency with a few with high latency.
 Queues will give you a higher overall latency, but less variance over time.

 More buffer types could be supported in the future, if people require